10 Wedding Planning Tasks You Can Do From Home This Weekend

 Even though your wedding day hasn’t happened yet, you can still leave reviews for the vendors whose services you’ve already experienced.
 Perhaps your wedding planner has been a huge source of support or relief during the COVID-19 chaos.
 Or maybe your photographer created an incredible engagement session experience for you.
 Leaving a review now is a great way to support the businesses you’ve worked with and help other couples who are planning as well.
 You always have the option to revise your review or leave an additional review after the wedding if you have more you’d like to add later.

 A thoughtful and personal gift to say thank you to all of your bridesmaids, groomsmen, and any other wedding helpers you have is always a kind gesture.
 In addition to supporting you and your fiance they are still caring for their families and careers, and some of them may even feel a little left out while you’re busy with planning, so don’t forget to show your appreciation for them!
-I’m currently working on a gift guide for bridesmaids that will be coming out soon, but in the meantime, I encourage you to check out Happily Ever Etched(this is an affiliate link), Little Flower Soap Co, and Box Bar Gifts for gifts and ideas!
+Check out my guide for Bridesmaid gift ideas!

 This is a great way to try out their cooking, support a small business, and save yourself from another night of cooking.
 Two I’d recommend checking out are 24 Carrots (based in Orange County) and Spotted Hen Catering (Los Angeles).